 Regarding His Book Jesus Revolution

-This letter will cover the some of my notes regarding your new book, Jesus Revolution, and I am going to rain on your parade a little.
-You can consider this a book review.
+In my previous letter to you, I pointed out the primary defect in your new book Jesus Revolution.
+This letter will now cover some of my notes regarding other problems with the book, so I am going to rain on your parade a little.
 Because there is much to cover, I'll dive right into it.…

 As Lonnie would later explain it, he took off all his clothes, turned his face to the sky, and screamed toward Heaven, "Jesus, if you're really real, reveal yourself to me!"